ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

 As you can see, the `WeatherForecast` class has a `DateOnly` property and two `Temperature` properties.
-The `DateOnly` type was introduced in .NET 6 to represent a date without time and is currently not supported by Reqnroll.
-The `Temperature` type is a custom type that represents a temperature in both Celsius and Fahrenheit.
+The `DateOnly` type was introduced in .NET 6 to represent a date without time.
+Currently, Reqnroll cannot convert it out-of-the-box.

-The `Temperature` is a record that implements the `IParsable<T>` interface and is defined as follows:
+The `Temperature` type is a custom type that can represent a temperature in both Celsius and Fahrenheit.
+It is a record that implements the `IParsable<T>` interface and is defined as follows:

 ```csharp
 public enum TemperatureUnit